typed-io/cryptoxide/MIGRATION_GUIDE.md

 fn function(value: &[u8]) { ... }
 ```

-tto:
+to:

 ```
 fn function(value: &[u8; 12]) { ... }
 ```

 In the case of the caller using array of the right size already,
 no changes need to be done.
-When the caller is using a subslice,
+But, when the caller is using a subslice,
 one can use the following construction, from:

 ```